Ethiel97/bounce_tap/README.md

 ## Acknowledgement

-- I would like to thank [Mohsin](https://github.com/mohsin2596) for the indirect motivation for his widget, to come up with an efficient work around, which will now be useful for our flutter community people
+- I would like to thank [Mohsin](https://github.com/mohsin2596) for the inspiration for this library, which I think will be useful for Flutter community